SouravB97/BasicCPU/README.md

 # How to run a custom programme:
 Simplest way:
-1. Write the assembly code in $STEM/asm_programmes/bootcode.asm and run using $STEM/testbench/rerun_command Run other code:
+1. Write the assembly code in $STEM/asm_programmes/bootcode.asm and run using $STEM/testbench/rerun_command

+Run other code:
 1. Create a new file, Ex: $STEM/asm_programmes/fibonacci_save.asm
 2. Make changes in the rerun command to assemble fibonacci_save.asm instead of bootcode.asm
 3. Make changes in TB_TOP to pass new object file, and run using rerun_command.

-Script to run other code: Leaves TB files unchanged and dumps new output files based on asm file name
+Script to run other code: Does the above stuff and leaves TB files unchanged and dumps new output files based on asm file name
 1. cd testbench ;
 2. $STEM/scripts/run_asm $STEM/asm_programmes/fibonacci_save.asm